jxnpass/jxnpass.github.io/_posts/2024-9-29-UtahStatsStudy.md

 If you want to learn more about my statistics work on this project, I recommend checking out the full PDF!
 It is only $5, and can either be a very insightful deep reading, or a fun document to skim through.
 Either way, any support you offer me will help create more reports like this in the future!

-You can purchase the PDF [here](https://utahstats.org/product/provostats-comprehensive-report/).
+You can view the PDF [here](/assets/UtahStats/UtahStatsSurvey-Report.pdf).